shopsys/shopsys/UPGRADE-14.0.md

     +       protected readonly DataLoaderInterface $productsVisibleAndSortedByIdsBatchLoader,
     +       protected readonly ProductListFacade $productListFacade,
     ```
+    -   [features moved](#movement-of-features-from-project-base-to-packages) to the `frontend-api` package:
+        -   part of FE API data loaders, namely `productsVisibleByIdsBatchLoader`, `productsVisibleAndSortedByIdsBatchLoader`, and `productsSellableByIdsBatchLoader`
     -   see #project-base-diff to update your project
 -   remove backend API ([#2937](https://github.com/shopsys/shopsys/pull/2937))
     -   if you used the backend API, you need to implement it by yourself